pablo-meier/Pablog/posts/2012-01-17-lost-manual.md

   long for this to break down.
 What about the 92% of TDD practitioners who, at some point, broke down and wrote code before tests just that once (and again and again)?
-What about all that semantically useless boilerplate (all the Mock libraries, all the fixtures, what have you)?
+What about all that semantically useless boilerplate (all the Mock libraries, all the fixtures)?
   At the very best you have verbose, very technical and implementation-obsessed documentation only your coders can read.<br /><br />
   Sure, by being executable and by having very wide coverage, Unit tests